apache/parquet-format/PforEncoding.md

 | PFOR          | 1,408 B     | 67 B     | 1,482 bytes  | 0.36x  |

 PFOR achieves 28% better compression than plain FOR by narrowing the bit width from 16 to 11 and storing 10 exceptions.
+The narrowing is the frame's doing: with the frame at the minimum the deltas reach 37,983 and 11 bits cannot hold them, and the sentinels can only be patched because a value below the frame is an exception.

 ## Characteristics